astroufsc/chimera/docs/getting-start/index.rst

  set things, with normal ``self["param1"] = "value1"``.

-When you use :command:`chimera` script, a :class:`Manager` is created to you, but you can do it by yourself to learn how things work in Chimera.
+When you use :command:`chimera` script, a :class:`Manager` is created for you, but you can do it by yourself to learn how things work in Chimera.
 The following example is based on :file:`server.py`.

 .. literalinclude:: server.py